bahadrix/DwarfEngine/SDLWork/ReadMe.txt

 - All Dwarves are connected each other within tree relation ship.
 - If mother goes somewhere, all descendants of her go with her.
 - If mother rendered, all children rendered after her.

+TODO:
+- Move all time bound operations to Modifier class